dribnet/purvs/README.md

  I finished the alphabet and added some shapes to letters that only had 2 triangles.
 My next step is to do the numbers.
 Once that is done I will play around with stroke and opacity.

 Update 3.
 I really like the way the animation turned out.
 Especially A to V as they are the same, but opposite directions.
 I also really like X and W.

+Update 4.
+I finalised my exhibition page and chose the words freezing, glaciers and diamonds.
+I thought the colours gave the font a cold theme.
+The triangles reminded me of ice and crystals which is why I chose glacier and diamond.
+Those words also use the letters I like the most (such as NDS) and show a good range of letters.

+I changed the background colour a few times and settled for a dark blue.
+I also liked black because of the contrast, but I thought a dark blue would link back to the "cold" theme while still contrasting the colours.

+I polished some letters and luckily realised my letter S was backwards.
+I ended up using the backwards S as the number 2 and flipped the S the right way.